lxnt/SDL_pnglite/README.rst

 ---------------

 - get PngSuite from http://www.schaik.com/pngsuite/
-- remove all 16bpp and interlaced images (``rm *16.png ???i*.png``)
+- google up the Google Image Test Suite PNG part.
 - submit the rest to the test suite:  ``./test-suite /path/to/pngsuite/*.png``
-- don't run ``test-suite`` in the PngSuite directory - it can overwrite test files.
-- files starting with 'x' are supposed to fail loading.
+- remove or rename images ``m1-71915ab0b1cc7350091ef7073a312d16.png`` and ``m1-7dc9db3d3e510156c619273f8f913cbe.png``
+  to something not ending in .png or this won't end well.
+- submit the rest to the test suite:  ``./test-suite /path/to/googlesuite/*.png``
+- valgrind it, read the code, etc.

 Known issues:
 -------------